 Mount Kenya National Park

 Mount Kenya National Park : This protected area is home to one of the highest mountains in the World.
-This extinct volcano is about three and half million years old.
+Mountain Kenya is an extinct volcano and it is about three and half million years old.

 Straddling the equator, Mount Kenya National Park tempts travelers with a unique mosaic of moorland, forests, rocks and the glittering twin peaks of Nelion and Batian at 5188 and 5199m respectively.
 This UNESCO World Heritage site is the highest mountain in Kenya and a mecca for climbers.